-The cable installation will be by a floating pull in from the CLV to the beach.
-The CLV will set up on anchors at approximately KP 1.0 (-5 m LAT line).
-The burial tool will be over boarded and driven towards the duct end on the beach.
+After completion of the trench, cable installation will be by a floating pull in from the CLV to the beach.
+The CLV will set up on anchors at approximately KP 0.9.
 The onshore winch will pull the cable towards the shore while on the CLV floatation devices will be attached to the cable and the cable will be paid out.
-During the float in the burial tool will be located on the beach and the cables will be pulled through the tool.

-When the cables have reached the shore, an excavator will guide the cable head into the simultaneous lay and burial tool, if necessary.
-The excavator can later help the cable into the duct entry if necessary.
+When the cables have reached the shore, an excavator will guide the cable head where necessary.
+The excavator can later assist to guide the cable into the HDPE duct entry if necessary.
 To reduce the required pull forces the cables can be lubricated with vaseline (environmental friendly) before it enters the onshore duct if required.

-Once the cable has been pulled in and the required overlength of a minimum of 10 m is at the OTJP (in the case of pulling to the substation area the overlength is not yet defined), the floatation devices will be removed and the cable will be positioned on the seabed.
-The cable will remain secured to the winch.
-The winch will keep tension on the cable, while the simultaneous lay and burial tool starts burying the cable using the chain cutter mode from the beach towards the CLV.
-The simultaneous lay and burial tool, will be recovered when it has passed the consolidated glacial material area (approximately KP 1.0).
-The remainder of the cable will be surface laid and post lay buried.
+Once the cable has been pulled in and the required overlength of a minimum of 10 m is at the OTJP, the floatation devices will be removed and the cable will be positioned on the seabed.
+The remainder of the cable will be surface laid.
+After completion of the surface laying of the OECs, the cables will be post lay buried from the end of the trench, approx. KP 0.75.